aws-amplify/docs/cli/migrate.md

  **NOTE**: We recommend backing up your Amplify project directory first before performing a migration.

-After installing this new version of the CLI, you can either
+After installing this new version of the Amplify CLI, you can either
-1. Auto-migrate your project (initialized using CLI version < 1.0.0), or
+1. Auto-migrate your project (initialized using Amplify CLI version < 1.0.0), or
 2. Manually migrate the project (For most projects, Auto-Migration is the best bet.
 However if you modified Cloudformation files in the ./amplify/backend/ directory, then you may need to perform Manual migration steps)

 ## Auto-migration